AdobeDocs/asset-compute.en/help/test-custom-application.md

 >[!NOTE]
 >
 >Two activations are present for each request in custom applications.
-The first request is a web action that invokes itself asynchronously in the SDK code.
+The first request is a web action that calls itself asynchronously in the SDK code.
 The second activation is the one that hits your code.